ONLYOFFICE/docspace-api-sdk-javascript/docs/SecurityLoginHistoryApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new DocspaceApiJavascript.SecurityLoginHistoryApi();
+let apiInstance = new Api.SecurityLoginHistoryApi();
 let opts = {
   'userId': "aae1e103-bca5-9fa1-ba8c-42058b4abf28", // String | The ID of the user whose login events are being queried.
-  'action': new DocspaceApiJavascript.MessageAction(), // MessageAction | The login-related action to filter events by.
+  'action': new Api.MessageAction(), // MessageAction | The login-related action to filter events by.
-  'from': new DocspaceApiJavascript.ApiDateTime(), // ApiDateTime | The starting date and time for filtering login events.
+  'from': new Api.ApiDateTime(), // ApiDateTime | The starting date and time for filtering login events.
-  'to': new DocspaceApiJavascript.ApiDateTime(), // ApiDateTime | The ending date and time for filtering login events.
+  'to': new Api.ApiDateTime(), // ApiDateTime | The ending date and time for filtering login events.
   'count': 1234, // Number | The number of login events to retrieve in the query.
   'startIndex': 1234 // Number | The starting index for fetching a subset of login events from the query results.
 };